Careers at New Vista

 Life Skills Instructor

-The Life Skills Instructor position is responsible to assist the Senior Life Skills Instructor (House Manager) in daily oversight and supervision of operations of the house, Life Skills Instructors provide assistance with daily living skills and direct service in supporting Individuals’ morning, afternoon and evening routines.
-This includes but is not limited to assisting with meal preparation, hygiene, budgeting and transportation to support Individuals to reach their highest potential.
+Life Skills Instructor position is responsible for assisting the Senior Life Skills Instructor (House Manager) in daily oversight and supervision of operations of the house, Life Skills Instructors assist with daily living skills and direct service in supporting Individuals’ morning, afternoon, and evening routines.
+This includes but is not limited to assisting with meal preparation, hygiene, budgeting, and transportation to support Individuals to reach their highest potential.
 Specific duties assigned by shift (day, swing, grave).

 Senior Life Skills Instructor

-The Senior Life Skills Instructor provide support, assistance and training to staff on how to assist Individuals with daily living skills during mornings, afternoon and evening routines to support Individuals to reach their highest potential and perform daily activities if need.
+The Senior Life Skills Instructor provide support, assistance and training to team members on how to assist Individuals with daily living skills during mornings, afternoon and evening routines to support Individuals to reach their highest potential and perform daily activities if needed.

 Youth Life Skills Instructor